Dan Mullen: The Savior of Florida Football

 By Will Munro ‘20

 Mullen is a proven quarterback coach.
-He coached the greatest college football player ever in Tim Tebow, Dallas Cowboys starting quarterback, Dak Prescott, and MSU star quarterback, Nick Fitzgerald.
+He coached the greatest college football player ever in Tim Tebow, Dallas Cowboys starting quarterback, Dak Prescott, and current MSU star quarterback, Nick Fitzgerald.
 Mullen turned Florida quarterback, Feleipe Franks, into a formidable sophomore quarterback.
-Fransk struggled under McElwain, only throwing for 1,438 yards, 9 touchdowns, and 8 interceptions.
+Franks struggled under McElwain, only throwing for 1,438 yards, 9 touchdowns, and 8 interceptions.
 Under Mullen, Franks has shined.
-He has thrown for 2,284 yards, 23 touchdowns and only 6 interceptions, and has become the only Florida quarterback since John Brantley in 2010 to start all games in the regular season.
+He has thrown for 2,284 yards, 23 touchdowns and only 6 interceptions, and has become the first Florida quarterback since John Brantley in 2010 to start all games in the regular season.
 Franks furthermore (as of the end of the regular season) threw for 2,284 yards, which is 63rd best in the nation.
-Franks has thrown for the same yards as Penn State quarterback, Trace McSorley, and has thrown for more yards Georgia quarterback, Jake Fromm.
+Franks has thrown for the same yards as star Penn State quarterback, Trace McSorley, and has thrown for more yards than star Georgia quarterback, Jake Fromm.
 Franks also ranks 50th among Division-1 quarterbacks in terms of quarterback rating, with a total of 64.5.
 Franks is only a sophomore, and under the tutelage of Dan Mullen, he will rise to be an elite quarterback by the time his senior year rolls around.

 Mullen has elevated the Gators in one short year.
 Mullen has brought about the second-largest one-season improvement in Gator football history (behind the 1980 team who won eight games after an 0-10-1 record in 1979).
 The Gators are the 48th best offense in the country, up from 97th last year.
 On defense, the Gators are the 27th best, which is the same as last year.
-Mullen is an offensive minded coach and that is why Mullen was hired.
+Mullen is an offensive minded coach and that is why he was hired.
 An abysmal offense has been miraculously improved under only one year of Mullen’s tenure.